A Brief Survey of Proposals to Simplify Arabic Script

 3. Allowing tashkeel (vocalization) marks to be an essential part of the typeset text.

-4. Adapting this reform to all printing technologies from typesetting, to typing, to wire transres.
-[Tarabieh 77]
+4. Adapting this reform to all printing technologies from typesetting, to typing, to wire transfers.
+[Tarabieh 77].

-Muhammad Said al Sakkar from Baghdad and my own work in Aleppo, Syria, in the 1970’s also aimed at producing simplified typefaces with a limited number of letter forms.
-Sakkar’s work retained many qualities of the traditional scripts both in Kufi and Naskhi, and continued to develop his typeface designs until the 1990’s with Diwan of London.
+Mohammrd Said al Saggar from Baghdad and my own work in Aleppo, Syria, in the 1970’s also aimed at producing simplified typefaces with a limited number of letter forms.
+Saggar’s work retained many qualities of the traditional scripts both in Kufi and Naskhi, and continued to develop his typeface designs until the 1990’s with Diwan of London.
 My own work started in a minimalist way where all the letters have uniform shapes, the same height, large x-height, separate rather than connected letters.
 This work developed into my typeface Shilia which is more traditional.

 Murad Boutros published an article about his Arabic Simplified Typeface in Apple Magazine in Nov.
 1993.
 Again using one form for each letter, and allowing for either connecting or separating the letters when typeset.
 His font has a traditional Naskhi character.